BernardHeinesch/GEddySoft/docs/source/user_guide/quickstart.md

 ## Basic Usage

-1. Set up your input files according to the expected format (see Input Files section)
+1. Set up your input files according to the expected format, or use example data

 2. Configure the INI file with your processing parameters (see Configuration section)